A proof of the shuffle conjecture: Introduction

 Here $\alpha$ is a composition, i.e. a finite list of positive integers specifying the gaps between the touch points of $\pi$.
 The function $C_{\alpha}[X;q]$ is defined below as a composition of creation operators for Hall-Littlewood polynomials in the variable $1/q$.
 They proved that

 implying that \eqref{compshuff} does indeed generalize \eqref{shuffconj}.
 The right hand side of \eqref{compshuff} will be denoted by $D_{\alpha}(X;q,t)$.
 A desirable approach to proving \eqref{compshuff} would be to determine a recursive formula for $D_{\alpha}(X;q,t)$, and interpret the result in terms of some commutation relations for $\nabla$.
-Indeed, this approach has been applied in some important special cases, see \cite{garsia2002catalan,hicks2012sharpening}.
+Indeed, this approach has been applied in some important special cases, see \cite{garsia2002catalan,GXZ2012,hicks2012sharpening}.
+In \cite{GXZ2012}, for instance, the authors devise a recursive formula (Proposition 3.12) to prove the Catalan case of the compositional conjecture, extending the results of \cite{garsia2002catalan}.
 Unfortunately, no such recursion is known in the general case, and so an even more refined function is needed.

 In this paper, we will construct the desired refinement as an element of a larger vector space $V_k$ of symmetric functions over $\Q(q,t)$ with $k$ additional variables $y_i$ adjoined, where $k$ is the length of the composition $\alpha$,